kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

 \partial x(t) &:= x(t) - \bar{x}\\
 \partial u(t) &:= u(t) - \bar{u}\\
 \end{align}$$
+- this is the linearized model
+- A and B are the linear approximations, that hold well when $\delta x$ and $\delta y$ are small

 Then we get linearized state equations:
 $$\dot{\partial x} = \dot{x} - 0 = f(x,u) \approx A\partial x + B \partial u\\